I am currently in bad situation. The OS has been corrupted while upgrading to High Sierra.

 Step 7: Select iBoysoft Mac Data Recovery from the boot options.

-Step 8: Click "Next" and enter password to scan for lost data on the APFS encrypted volume.
+Step 11: Enter the password and then click "OK".
+This program will start search for all lost data on the APFS encrypted volume.

 How to fix APFS encrypted volume not bootable?